Rockies vs. Giants: Odds, spread, over/under - September 16

 Rockies vs. Giants Betting Trends and Insights

-- When playing as moneyline favorites with odds of -225 or shorter, the Giants have an 8-3 record (winning 72.7% of their games).
+- The Giants have a 15-13 record (winning 53.6% of their games) when they have played as moneyline favorites of -165 or shorter.

-- The implied probability of a win from San Francisco, based on the moneyline, is 69.2%.
+- The oddsmakers' moneyline implies a 62.3% chance of a victory for San Francisco.

-- The Giants went 5-2 across the seven games they were moneyline favorites in their last 10 matchups.
+- The Giants went 5-3 over the eight games they were favored on the moneyline in their last 10 matchups.

-- In its last 10 outings, San Francisco and its opponents combined to go over the total six times (all 10 games had set totals).
+- In its last 10 outings, San Francisco and its opponents combined to hit the over on the total seven times (all 10 games had set totals).

-- The Rockies have been underdogs in 130 games this season and have come away with the win 49 times (37.7%) in those contests.
+- The Rockies have come away with 50 wins in the 131 contests they have been listed as the underdogs in this season.

-- This year, the Rockies have won two of 30 games when listed as at least +185 or worse on the moneyline.
+- This season, the Rockies have been victorious 29 times in 91 chances when named as an underdog of at least +140 or worse on the moneyline.

-- The Rockies have played as underdogs in 10 of their past 10 games and won four of those contests.
+- The Rockies have played as underdogs in 10 of their past 10 games and won five of those contests.

-- When it comes to hitting the over, Colorado and its opponents are 4-6-0 in the last 10 games with a total.
+- Colorado and its opponents have combined to hit the over five times in the last 10 games with a total.

 Want a different way to play?
 Put together your best lineup of players and you could win cash prizes!
 Sign up for FanDuel Fantasy using our link for the best first-time player offer.